tektutor/bazel-sep-2026/Day2/README.md

 cat src/BUILD
 cat other/BUILD

+# This will delete the build outputs i.e bazel-bin bazel-out and the other folders
 bazel clean
 # This should work as src package is in the math_app_users package group
 bazel build //src:math_app